gilesbradshaw/lsoas/README.md

 ## how local authorities voted in eu referendum

 green is leave red is remain - income inequality increased from left to right - number of deprived areas increases as you go up, size is size of local authority.
+The darker the more marginal
 ![euref](euref.png)